 To notify OISS that a spouse, partner, or child will join you after your arrival, complete the F-1 and J-1 Dependent SEVIS Information Form and submit it to your OISS adviser along with a copy of their passport and evidence of sufficient funds to support their stay.

 Applying for J-2 Status

-Each person in J-2 status must have his or her own DS-2019.
+Each person in J-2 status must have their own DS-2019.
 With the DS-2019 the J-2 dependent may apply for a J-2 visa at the U.S. Consulate.

 J-1/J-2 Health Insurance Requirement

 All Exchange Visitors (J-1) and their J-2 dependents are required to maintain health and accident insurance coverage during the entire time they participate in an Exchange Visitor program.
 In the process of requesting Yale J visa sponsorship, your spouse signed our Insurance Compliance Form stating that you would have health insurance while at Yale.
 See Health Insurance Requirement for more information.

 J-2 visa holders (the spouses, partners, and dependent children of J-1's) may apply for permission to work in the United States through the U.S. Citizenship and Immigration Services (USCIS).
 Title 8, Code of Federal Regulations, part 214.2(j)(1(v) states that, “income from the spouse's or dependent's employment may be used to support the family's customary recreational and cultural activities and related travel, among other things.
 Employment will not be authorized if this income is needed to support the J-1 principal …” (i.e the person holding J-1 status.)

 The application for J-2 employment authorization includes: